angular/angular/src/lib/menu/OVERVIEW.md

 ### Customizing menu position

-By default, the menu will display after and below its trigger.
+By default, the menu will display below (y-axis), after (x-axis), and overlapping its trigger.
 The position can be changed using the `x-position` (`before | after`) and `y-position` (`above | below`) attributes.
+The menu can be be forced to not overlap the trigger using `[overlapTrigger]="false"` attribute.

 ### Keyboard interaction